-for Advanced Studies
+Thomas Jefferson Academy for Advanced Studies

-In October of 2004, by a vote of 5 to 4, the Jefferson Parish School Board approved the opening of Thomas Jefferson High School, a school for academically advanced students.
-The school was named in honor of the 3rd President of the United States, the statesman responsible for the Louisiana Purchase and the namesake of Jefferson Parish.
+In October 2004, by a vote of 5 to 4, the Jefferson Parish School Board approved the opening of Thomas Jefferson High School, a school for academically advanced students.
+The school was named in honor of the 3rd President of the United States, the political leader responsible for the Louisiana Purchase and the namesake of Jefferson Parish.
 It was school board member Mark Morgan’s vision to establish a school that offered innovative teaching techniques and challenging courses to prepare students for a rewarding college education.

-Students and staff moved to 17 Gretna Boulevard in Gretna under the leadership of Dr. Christine D. Templet and Mrs. Sharon Meggs-Hamilton.
+Students and staff moved to 17 Gretna Boulevard under the leadership of Dr. Christine D. Templet and Mrs. Sharon Meggs-Hamilton.
 Advanced placement courses were added to the curriculum, student athletes competed in varsity events, and senior traditions began.
 Dr. Gerard LeBlanc returned as Principal in 2010 and Mrs. Michelle Burmaster joined the administration as Assistant Principal.

 Mr. Andrew Vincent became the fifth principal of Thomas Jefferson High School in 2015.
 In 2017, Thomas Jefferson High School was recognized as a National Title 1 Distinguished School for exceptional student performance.
 Only two schools in the state are selected each year for this prestigious distinction.

 In September 2019, US Education Secretary Betsy Devos announced that Thomas Jefferson had been awarded the prestigious 2019 National Blue Ribbon School award.
 Thomas Jefferson was among 349 schools awarded nationwide.
 It is an honor bestowed by the U.S. Department of Education based upon overall academic success or narrowing achievement gaps among disadvantaged students.